Our school is a community day school for pupils aged 3-19 years with severe learning difficulties and Autism.

 The Head Teacher and staff provide a range of visits and experiences outside school that enhance the curriculum.
 We also expect to make a residential visit available to each child, where possible and appropriate, so that that they can gain in learning and social skills through the experience.

-Our behaviour policy will be linked to our Home School Agreement and emphasise our positive approach to managing behaviour.
+Our behaviour policy will be linked to our Home School Agreement and emphasises our positive approach to managing behaviour.

 The governors and staff have a zero tolerance approach to overt or covert behaviour that discriminates in any way and, if it appears in school, expect quick intervention through raising awareness, applying sanctions and, in serious or persistent cases, involving outside agencies, including the police.
 We will also examine out own practices in an attempt to ensure that we do not inadvertently use or perpetuate discriminatory behaviour, but promote inclusion and harmony.

 The Governors and School Management Team will work with external advice and through consultation with its community of children, parents, carers and staff to develop an accessibility scheme so that all who use our school can access premises, curriculum and information according to their needs and to benefit the pupils.